Oroonoko: Fact and fiction in the narrator

 Researchers today cannot say whether or not the narrator of Oroonoko represents Aphra Behn and, if so, tells the truth.

 Scholars have argued for over a century about whether or not Behn even visited Suriname and, if so, when.
 On one hand, the narrator reports that she "saw" sheep in the colony, when the settlement had to import meat from Virginia, as sheep, in particular, could not survive there.
 Also, as Ernest Bernbaum argues in "Mrs. Behn's 'Oroonoko'", everything substantive in Oroonoko could have come from accounts by William Byam and George Warren that were circulating in London in the 1660s.
-However, as J.A.
-Ramsaran and Bernard Dhuiq catalogue, Behn provides a great deal of precise local colour and physical description of the colony.
+However, as J. A. Ramsaran and Bernard Dhuiq catalogue, Behn provides a great deal of precise local colour and physical description of the colony.
 Topographical and cultural verisimilitude were not a criterion for readers of novels and plays in Behn's day any more than in Thomas Kyd's, and Behn generally did not bother with attempting to be accurate in her locations in other stories.
-Her plays have quite indistinct settings, and she rarely spends time with topographical description in her stories.
+Her plays have indistinct settings, and she rarely spends time with topographical description in her stories.

 Secondly, all the Europeans mentioned in Oroonoko were really present in Surinam in the 1660s.
-It is interesting, if the entire account is fictional and based on reportage, that Behn takes no liberties of invention to create Europeans she might need.
-Finally, the characterisation of the real-life people in the novel does follow Behn's own politics.
-Behn was a lifelong and militant royalist, and her fictions are quite consistent in portraying virtuous royalists and put-upon nobles who are opposed by petty and evil republicans/Parliamentarians.
-Had Behn not known the individuals she fictionalized in Oroonoko, it is extremely unlikely that any of the real royalists would have become fictional villains or any of the real republicans fictional heroes, and yet Byam and James Bannister, both actual royalists in the Interregnum, are malicious, licentious, and sadistic, while George Marten, a Cromwellian republican, is reasonable, open-minded, and fair.
+Finally, the characterization of the real-life people in the novel does follow Behn's own politics; Behn was a lifelong and militant royalist, and her fictions are consistent in portraying virtuous royalists and put-upon nobles who are opposed by petty and evil republicans/Parliamentarians.
+Byam and James Bannister, both actual royalists in the Interregnum, are characterized as malicious, licentious, and sadistic, while George Marten, a Cromwellian republican, is reasonable, open-minded, and fair.